ETIM-PAUL/SentryMark/README.md

 ### Key Objectives

-- **Provenance Tracking**: Implement C2PA (Coalition for Content Provenance and Authenticity) standards for verifiable content authenticity
+- **Provenance Tracking**: Implement industry-standard C2PA (Coalition for Content Provenance and Authenticity) for cryptographic proof of content origin, ownership, and modification history
-- **Asset Protection**: Utilize AI-powered invisible watermarking to protect digital content from unauthorized use
+- **Asset Protection**: Utilize AI-powered invisible watermarking to protect digital content from unauthorized use and enable ownership verification
-- **Dispute Resolution**: Provide a blockchain-based dispute management system with transparent arbitration
+- **Dispute Resolution**: Provide a transparent blockchain-based dispute management system with decentralized arbitration and on-chain resolution
-- **IP Management**: Track intellectual property lifecycle on Story Protocol blockchain
+- **IP Management**: Track complete intellectual property asset lifecycle on Story Protocol blockchain with immutable records
-- **Decentralized Storage**: Leverage IPFS for distributed, immutable asset storage
+- **Decentralized Storage**: Leverage IPFS for distributed, censorship-resistant, and immutable asset storage with content addressing

 ---